bootstrap-vue/bootstrap-vue/src/icons/README.md

 <div class="alert alert-info small text-center mb-3">
   <p class="mb-0">
-    <strong>Note:</strong> Bootstrap Icon SVGs are currently in the alpha release stage, and may be
+    <strong>Note:</strong> Bootstrap's Icon SVGs are currently in the alpha release stage, and may
-    subject to change.
+    be subject to change.
   </p>
 </div>